 You can learn more about the topics that are covered in the training by visiting the NY State Master Gardener Volunteer Program pages on the Cornell University website.

 Please call for information on when the next Master Gardener volunteer training will be offered, and to receive an application form.

 Each Master Gardener trainee commits to "give back" an additional hours of service over a two year time period following certification.
 After that, you can be as involved with the program as you would like to be.
 Some Master Gardeners have volunteered for many years and enjoy the satisfaction of helping their local communities and the camaraderie of fellow gardeners, monthly meetings, holiday gatherings, and group field trips to visit beautiful and unique gardens in our region that also are part of the program.

 To fulfill their volunteer time commitment, Master Gardeners have in the past worked in the office to test soil samples, maintained files of gardening information, answered gardening questions through our "Grow Line", taught gardening classes, organized and run the annual Spring Garden day & Plant Sales, spoken or demonstrated to groups, and worked in the Education Center's gardens.
 New program initiatives also are welcomed!

 The Schoharie-Otsego Counties Master Gardeners are involved in many activities.
 Here are some of them:

-If you are interested in becoming a Schoharie & Otsego Counties Master Gardener, please send your name, address, telephone number, and e-mail address to David Cox at the address below.
+If you are interested in becoming a Schoharie & Otsego Counties Master Gardener, please send your name, address, telephone number, and e-mail address to Jessica Holmes at the address below.